Wildflowers

 We live within a grassy woodland.
 This nursery is for the grassy, the lily-like, the small herbs and tubers.
 And for their acquaintances, the insects and the birds.
 Thank you for your care - the sweetness of your stems, flowers, seeds, and roots, the sweet carbon chains you feed into the soil, and for the fungi and bacteria you care for too.

 The biodiversity of this region lays in the grassy ground layer.
-Yet, we have very few healthy remnants of this ecosystem type left.
-Some of our farming practices continue to degrade these small remnants.
-The persistence of these communities is dependent on the health of the soil and competition from introduced species, and attending to these parameters requires knowledge, much time, patience and careful observation.
+Yet, we have very few healthy remnants of this ecosystem type left and some of our farming practices continue to degrade these small remnants.
+The persistence of these communities is dependent on the health of the soil and reducing competition from introduced species.
+Attending to these parameters requires knowledge, much time, patience and careful observation.
+If you are interested in grassland conservation work in this area we are here to help you.

 Swainsona procumbens.
 Growing in the seasonally inundated grey clays of Wahring.